Our Role

 Our Mandates

-Ombud NB has a broad jurisdiction in four main areas under six different Acts:
+Ombud NB has a broad jurisdiction in four main areas under six different laws:

 - Administrative Fairness (Ombud Act)